Foundation For Allen Schools Funded Classroom Grants at

 Fitness Fun Day

-This grant under Physical Education Curriculum awarded to Stacy Palmertree along with Jacinda Owen will benefit 550 students this coming year.
+This grant under Physical Education Curriculum awarded to Stacy Palmertree along with Jacinda Owen will benefit 550 students.

-This grant under Science /STEAM Curriculum awarded to Alison Coe along with Jennifer Craig, and Laura Pecina will benefit 66 students this coming year.
+This grant under Science /STEAM Curriculum awarded to Alison Coe along with Jennifer Craig, and Laura Pecina will benefit 66 students.

 As kindergarten teachers, we are continually trying to find ways to engage students in their learning by providing hands-on experiences.
 This grant gives students the opportunity to explore their curiosities along with the natural world around.
 It also encourages collaboration and conversation among our students while incorporating content vocabulary.